5 DIY Updates for Your Laminate Furniture

 - Paint your laminate desk, dresser, or even cabinets for a bright new outlook on life.
 Select moisture-resistant melamine paint for kitchen or bathroom furnishings; otherwise, acrylic or oil-based paint is recommended.
 Remove all hardware, drawers, and doors before you begin.
-After a thorough cleaning (and degreasing, too, if necessary), sand with fine-grit paper.
-Then prime with a special super-adhesive primer.
-When the primer is dry, paint.
-Brush the color into corners, edges, and other nooks and crannies, but for the body of your furniture, use a small roller rather than a brush to make the finished piece look like it was done by a professional painter.
-Don't forget about painting the insides of drawers.
+After a thorough cleaning (and degreasing, if necessary), sand with fine-grit paper.
+Then apply special super-adhesive primer.
+When the primer's dry, paint.
+Brush the color into corners, edges, and nooks and crannies, but for the body of your furniture, use a small roller to make the finished piece look like it was done by a professional painter.
+Don't forget the insides of drawers.
 Let dry.
-Put on a second coat if you like.
+Add a second coat if you like.
 Finish with sealer or wax.

 - Add special painting effects.
 Don't stop with a single shade.
 Adorn your hutch with stripes, herringbone, or chevron patterns, helped by painter's tape.
 Stencil the design of your choice onto a coffee table.
-Graduate monochromatic tints to create an elegant ombre impression.
-Paint the outside of a laminate bookcase a light color, and then add a deep, rich hue to the interior for mucho drama.
+Graduate monochromatic tints to create an elegant ombre impression on a dresser.
+Paint the outside of a laminate bookcase in a light color, and then add a deep, rich hue to the interior for mucho drama.

 - Cover with contact paper or removable wallpaper.
 This is a fast and easy way to ring huge changes on a worn laminate wardrobe or dining table.
-You'll find an amazing variety of colors, patterns, and textures to choose from.
+You'll find an amazing selection of colors, patterns, and textures.
 Try a dainty floral design or go bold with faux wood or marble, chalkboard, mirrored, or metallic.
-To apply, all you have to do is measure or trace to fit your surface, cut with scissors, and gently press in place.
+To apply, just measure or trace to fit your surface, cut with scissors, and gently press in place.
 Voila!
 Instant decor update!
-Added bonus: contact paper and removable wallpaper are reasonably priced and simple to remove … just right for a renters' kitchen cabinet redo.
+BONUS: Contact paper and removable wallpaper are reasonably priced and simple to remove … just right for a renters' kitchen cabinet redo.

 - Embellish with decals.
-If your laminate furniture piece is in basically good shape -- maybe even new -- but just a little boring, take a few minutes to spice it up.
+If your laminate piece is in basically good shape -- maybe even new -- but just a little boring, spice it up.
 Decals (yes! giant furniture stickers) are trendy and fun.
-Perfect for kids' rooms (check out the cartoon characters like Dora the Explorer or SpongeBob SquarePants), but adults are also indulged with themes like shabby chic, nature, or folk art.
+Perfect for kids' rooms (check out cartoon characters like SpongeBob SquarePants), but adults are also indulged with themes like shabby chic, nature, or folk art.
 Some suppliers will even custom design decals specifically for you.
 Today's waterslide decals are thin and high quality.
-To apply, mark the spot where you wish to place the graphic, cut out the individual decal, soak in water for 10-15 seconds, and slide off the paper backing to apply.
-Use a rubber squeegee, moving from the center toward the sides, to press out any air bubbles or excess water.
+To apply, mark the spot where you want the graphic, cut out the individual decal, soak in water 10-15 seconds, and slide off the paper backing to apply.
+Press out any air bubbles or excess water with a squeegee, moving from the center toward the sides.

 Laura Firszt writes for networx.com.